Tips for Regular Roof Maintenance for Commercial Properties

 Trim Trees Near the Roof

-Overhanging tree limbs and branches can cause significant damage to a roof, especially during a storm or high winds.
-Falling branches can puncture or tear roofing materials, leaving the roof vulnerable to water damage.
-Additionally, trees can deposit debris and leaves onto the roof, leading to clogged gutters and drainage problems.
+Hanging onto tree leaves and branches can cause serious roof damage, especially during storms or strong winds.
+Falling branches can rip or tear roofing materials, causing water damage to the roof.
+In addition, trees can deposit debris and leaves on the roof, clogging gutters and causing drainage problems.

 Schedule an Annual Roof Inspection